afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 We end up with the remainder from the `uncons` operation and a new incremented offset in a `ParseState`, and the parsed byte. `pgm3.hs` tells me that the first byte of `test.pgm` is 80 when I run it.
+What is relevant for the rest of the chapter is that `identity`, when used as the second argument of `==>`, serves to pack the output of the first argument, as `==>` passes it in opaquely through a closure.
+When another `Parse` is chained, it will get exactly the same arguments that were packed into `identity`.

 There are a number of obvious problems with `parseByte`.
 First of all, `getByte` and `putByte` are totally senseless; we don't need them to